 - There is a Workers' Compensation Court in nearly every County in New Jersey (several counties are consolidated).
 The Court in the County where you live will hear your case.
 Here is a link to the office locations: http://lwd.dol.state.nj.us/labor/wc/content/offices.html

 Do you have a question about workers' compensation which we don't answer here?
 Feel free to:

 - Contact my firm by calling (908) 232-2040, or via our website at https://kdjlawoffice.com/

 - If your question is especially relevant or you're not the first one to ask it, it may end up on this FAQ!

-Vincent Jesuele is an attorney with the firm Kessler, DiGiovanni & Jesuele, LLP in Westfield, Union County, New Jersey.
+Vincent Jesuele is an attorney with the firm Kessler, DiGiovanni & Jesuele, LLC in Cranford, Union County, New Jersey.
 He has been representing plaintiffs in workers' compensation, personal injury, automobile accidents, medical and legal malpractice, and other civil matters for almost 30 years.